What Is an Intervention?

 Reasons for an Intervention

 There are many different reasons for why you may want to set up an intervention, though it usually all comes back to the fact that you want to help someone that you care about that is suffering from some sort of an addiction.
 It is also good to note that there are a variety of different addictions out there that may warrant an intervention.
-A few of these addictions include, but are not limited to:
+A few of these addictions include, but are not limited to:- Alcohol abuse.

 - Eating disorders/compulsive eating.